-A VPN is a powerful and versatile tool that could make it nearly impossible for someone to snoop on your network or track you as you browse the web.
-This is because a VPN creates an encrypted connection between your device and a server operated by the VPN provider, which accesses the internet on your behalf.
+A VPN is a powerful and versatile tool that can make it nearly impossible for someone to snoop on your network or track you as you browse the web.
+How does a VPN work?
+Put simply, a VPN creates an encrypted connection between your device and a server operated by the VPN provider, which accesses the internet on your behalf.
 This effectively creates a secure tunnel for your online activities to pass through.
 As well as creating this safe tunnel, a VPN also masks your computer’s IP address making it harder for outsiders, including advertisers and your internet service provider (ISP), to track you online.

 This is especially useful when you’re accessing public Wi-Fi networks, such as the ones at coffee shops, airports, hotels or onboard airplanes via in-flight Wi-Fi.
-Performing online activities such as banking, shopping or email on public Wi-Fi networks makes you especially vulnerable to identity and data theft, but a VPN can mitigate the risks by preventing anyone on the same Wi-Fi hotspot from intercepting your web traffic.
+Since performing online activities such as banking, shopping or email on public Wi-Fi networks makes you especially vulnerable to identity and data theft, a VPN can mitigate these risks by preventing other users on the same Wi-Fi hotspot from intercepting your web traffic.

 A VPN can also securely connect you to your company’s network, even when you’re outside the office.
-It’s an invaluable tool for working remotely, as you can access the company intranet or email from anywhere with a reliable internet connection, without any additional security risks.
+So it’s an invaluable tool for working remotely, as you can access the company intranet or email from anywhere with a reliable internet connection, without any additional security risks.

 What to look for in a VPN

 But what should you look for?
 Firstly, don’t evaluate a VPN solely on price.
 While most VPN services require payment, there are a few, such as TunnelBear, recommended by PC Mag for first-time users, that offer free versions of their VPN services.
 But as the old saying goes, you get what you pay for: a free VPN will likely have limitations, such as the number of simultaneous connections, speed, server locations and, sometimes, even the data usage.
 In saying this, a free VPN might be enough if your needs are fairly basic - so consider your business's demands before making a choice between free and paid.

-A good rule of thumb for selecting VPN server locations is that, unless you’re looking to access a service not normally available in Australia, then you’re almost always going to want to choose a VPN server located closest to you.
+A good rule of thumb for selecting VPN server locations is that, unless you’re looking to access a service not normally available in Australia, you’re almost always going to want to choose the VPN server closest to you.

 Pay particular attention to the privacy practices of whichever service you choose.
-Some VPN providers keep temporary logs of the time and date users connect to their VPN in addition to storing their original IP address, while others like Private Internet Access VPN do not keep logs of any form of customer data.
+Some VPN providers keep temporary logs of the time and date users connect to their VPN in addition to storing their original IP address, while others like Private Internet Access VPN do not keep logs of any form of customer data or user activity.

 Get safe and get a VPN

 There are a lot of situations where you will want to keep your VPN connection active, such as whenever you connect to a public Wi-Fi network or an untrusted network that you don’t own or manage.
-It’s also prudent to use a VPN when handling sensitive business data, which might include sharing company data with colleagues or clients remotely via email or a VOIP service like Skype.
-Or it could be that you’re doing market research on a competitor and you don’t want your rival to be alerted to you having accessed their company website.
-And, of course, a VPN is essential if you plan on accessing resources on the company’s network while you’re away from the office.
+It’s also prudent to use a VPN when handling sensitive business data, which might include sharing sensitive information with colleagues or clients remotely via email or a VOIP service like Skype.
+Or it could be that you’re doing market research on a competitor and you don’t want to alert your rival that you have visited their website.
+And, of course, a VPN is essential if you plan on accessing resources on your business' network while you’re away from the office.